sftpgo/docs/docs/installation.md

 SFTPGo runs on small embedded devices or large Kubernetes clusters.
 On Linux, Windows, macOS, FreeBSD.
 Other *BSD variants should work too.

+If you'd prefer to focus on your core business without worrying about the maintenance and security of your file transfer solution, consider opting for our fully managed [SaaS offerings](https://sftpgo.com/saas){:target="_blank"}.
+With a dedicated installation tailored specifically to your needs, you'll receive a secure, high-performance solution fully managed by us, the authors of SFTPGo.
+We handle everything from security patches to upgrades, ensuring your service runs smoothly at all times.

 ## Requirements

 The only (optional) requirement is a suitable SQL server to use as data provider: